theo-armour/2020/sandbox/us-county-votes/README.md

 Welcome to the future.

-The chart links to 50,000 records
+The chart links to over 50,000 lines of records
 The chart displays 3,114 individual data points
 Each data point display its area
 Each data point displays its geophysical characteristics